-The SuperVoice communication software, which comes with the Z34-SL and Z34-PL, enables you to use your modem to send and receive fax and data messages.
+The SuperVoice communication software, which comes with the Z34-SC and Z34-PC, enables you to use your modem to receive phone messages, to use your modem to send and receive fax and data messages, and to use your modem as a speakerphone.
 To use SuperVoice to perform these functions, please refer to the SuperVoice User's Guide included in your package.
 The following sections highlight portions of some procedures.

 Installing SuperVoice